Olowookere-O-O/Sample_Project/README.md

 # Project Description
 The repository contains project on data cleaning, regression modeling, result publication using LaTeX.

-The data input is sourced from the Pre-Doctoral Test used by the Department of Economics, University of Zurich.
+The data input is sourced from the Pre-Doctoral Fellowship Test used by the Department of Economics, University of Zurich.

 # Folders and Files
 1. Input Data: This folders contains two data: